vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 32. According to the table in Problem 26, San Diego can expect an annual average solar yield of 5.7 kWh/m2/day when the panel is tilted to the site latitude and facing south.[^116] If a household seeks to produce a modest 8 kWh per day using 16% efficient panels,

 114: The pattern will "graph out" the tilt adjustments over time.
-This exercise provides insight into PV at a personal-scale that would cover an Amer- ican's total share of energy demand across all sectors.
+This exercise provides insight into PV at a personal-scale that would cover an American's total share of energy demand across all sectors.
 This exercise provides insight into the total PV area needed to cover America's total energy demand across all sectors.
 115: also fine to bring in prior/outside knowledge
 116: ... absent any shadows, of course